 Isolation is one of the biggest fears and realities for the elderly LBGTQ+ individual.
 Those who were shunned by family and friends many years ago if/when they “came out,” they tended to form their own support network or “chosen family.”
 The problem with this is that they all are aging in place at the same time and facing the same physical and mental health challenges, making it difficult to offer each other caregiving support.
 76 percent of LGBTQ+ adults report they are anxious about having “adequate family and/or social supports” as they age, particularly because of the estrangement mentioned above.
 Their social networks consist of friends, but they are less likely to have adult children to offer support or care.

-Health disparities: fair treatment in care or nursing homes
+Health disparities in medical care or nursing homes

 Even more sobering, studies have shown that about 80 percent of older adults who are LGBTQ+ hide their sexual orientation/identity when they move into long-term care settings such as assisted living or skilled nursing facilities, where they feel particularly vulnerable to personal, religious, and geographic biases, especially away from larger urban areas.
-They are wary and robbed of the opportunity to share their life stories and memories with others, which leads to loneliness and depression.
-It also, in some cases, puts them “back in the closet,” unable to be their authentic selves.
+They are wary and thus can feel robbed of the opportunity to share their life stories and memories with others, which only furthers feelings of loneliness and/or depression.
+It can also, in some cases, puts them “back in the closet,” unable to be their authentic selves.

-How to support equitable health care for seniors who identify as LGBTQ+
+How you can help support equitable health care for seniors who identify as LGBTQ+

 With over a million LGBTQ+ seniors living in the United States, a number that will double in ten years, this is an opportunity for health care and residential care providers to step up and meet the needs of this growing demographic.
 Where to start?